sharife/goldenthread-v2/site/content/productions/no-summary-2023.md

 description: >-
   We are thrilled to continue our livestream series NO SUMMARY with new artists and fresh conversations, featuring live audience Q&A!
-In this new season, No Summary tours universities across the nation, bringing Golden Thread’s Conversations with Artists Who Don’t Fit in a Box to theatre and art classes.
+In this new season, No Summary embarks on a virtual tour to universities across the nation, bringing Golden Thread’s Conversations with Artists Who Don’t Fit in a Box to theatre and art classes.
 We invite you to join in the conversation and immerse yourself in these exciting topics and compelling artists who defy a snappy summation.

   See below for a preview schedule of our upcoming episodes!